Where to Travel in September

 Labor Day is the unofficial end to the long, lazy days of summer.
-So head to the beach for one last hurrah.
-With hurricane season in full swing, check the long-term forecast from our partners at weathertrends360 and get their picks for Labor Day hurricane-free beaches.
-Rather escape the crowded beaches on this holiday weekend?
-We don’t blame you.
+So book a last-minute getaway and or head to the beach for one last hurrah.
+With hurricane season in full swing, it's always great to get travel tips just in case you get caught traveling during stormy weather.
+We don't blame you if you'd rather escape the crowded beaches on this holiday week.
 Go camping in a national park.
 Or combine the best of both worlds with beach camping.

 Safari AdventurePack your zoom lens and tap into your wild side with a South African safari.
 In areas around world-renowned Kruger National Park, one of Africa’s largest game reserves, the best time for game viewing is July through September, when the weather is cooler and dry.
 Wildlife is concentrated around watering holes during this time, so you’ll know where to look to spot Africa’s “Big 5” -- lions, elephants, rhinos, buffalo and leopards.